amfairley/nunisi/TESTING.md

 - The following variables were added: bootstrap.
 - Full results can be seen [here](/documentation/testing/jslint/base_template.pdf)

+**Homepage template**<br>
+- The script at the bottom of the home template index.html was copied into the linter.
+- The following linter settings were selected: browser.
+- The following variables were added: bootstrap.
+- Full results can be seen [here](/documentation/testing/jslint/index.pdf)

 ### Python Validation
 The Python code for this project was written in strict accordance with the [PEP 8](https://peps.python.org/pep-0008/) style guide for Python code.
 These include using correct indentations, maximum line lengths of 79 characters, and adhering to naming conventions for variables, functions, and classes.
 The [Code Institue python linter](https://pep8ci.herokuapp.com/) was used to validate the written code.